Mxn-ptr/My_Gym_Partner/README.md

 This project is a social network to help to find your gym partner.
 I have this idea because i go to the gym almost everyday but sometimes i don't have motivation and I would like to have someone to train with.
 I'm sure I'm not the only one in this case so I decided to develop a social network to answer this problem.

 I decided to develop this project with a MERN Architecture.
-For more information on the developpement of the project I recommend you to write my article : (link when medium is ok)
+For more information on the developpement of the project I recommend you to write my article : [link](https://www.linkedin.com/pulse/my-portfolio-project-maxence-potier)

 ## Installation